 Table 8-1 provides a qualitative comparison of the impacts for each alternative compared to the proposed projects.
 As noted in Table 8-1, the No Project/No Development Alternative would be considered the environmentally superior alternative, since it would eliminate all of the significant impacts identified for the projects.
-However, CEQA Guidelines Section 15126.6(e)(2) states that "if the environmentally superior alternative is the No Project Alternative, the EIR shall also identify an superior alternative the other alternatives." shown environmentally among As in Table 8-1, Alternative 3 would reduce impacts to biological resources in addition to other resource areas that would be reduced by Alternative 2; therefore, Alternative 3 is considered the Environmentally Superior Alternative.
+However, CEQA Guidelines Section 15126.6(e)(2) states that "if the environmentally superior alternative is the No Project Alternative, the EIR shall also identify an environmentally superior alternative among the other alternatives."
+As shown in Table 8-1, Alternative 3 would reduce impacts to biological resources in addition to other resource areas that would be reduced by Alternative 2; therefore, Alternative 3 is considered the Environmentally Superior Alternative.